edwardshen123/ZombieMiami/README.md

 * Combined Grenade and HolyHandGrenade, separated grenade from other weapons, added a help menu Edward

 ###Currently in progress
-* Add more weapons(make grenade speed seem like an arc), implement ammo Edward
+* implement ammo Edward

 ###To Do List
+* Add more weapons
 * Add more masks
 * Add Graphics
 * Clean up Code